fortunedev223/reactjs-admin/README.md

 `npm start`

 <br />
-And that's it. create-react-app will take care everything and start the Oftadeh React.
+And that's it. create-react-app will take care everything and start the React.

 <br />
 You can check out your console application to get further information about the server.
 By default, it will run on [http://localhost:3000](http://localhost:3000) but it might change depending on your setup